Arabic Language Day - December 18

 Arabic Language Day

-On World Arabic Language Day, it’s time to start learning the most ancient language of the Far East.
-If you have been putting off your dream, join people from all over the world on this date.
-It’s easier than you think!
+On World Arabic Language Day, it’s time to start learning the most ancient language of the Middle East.
+If you have been putting off your dream, now is the time to join people from all over the world in celebrating this day.
+Surprisingly, it’s easier than you think!

 History

-The Arabic Language is called the treasure of world civilization.
-According to some data, there are about 350 million of its carriers on the planet.
-He greatly influenced European culture, music – now it is impossible to imagine the world without him.
-In addition, the Holy Quran and the works of ancient scientists are written in Arabic.
-It is official in 24 countries of the planet and one of the 6 UN languages.
+The Arabic Language is commonly referred to as the treasure of world civilization.
+It’s estimated that there are approximately 350 million of its carriers on the planet, and its influence on European culture is undeniable.
+Furthermore, the Holy Quran and the works of ancient scientists are written in Arabic.
+It is the official language in 24 countries and one of the six United Nations languages.

-Arabic writing came with the development of the Nabataean script.
-The people lived on the Sinai Peninsula in 500 BC.
-The Nabataeans zealously studied the Aramaic script, and later created the Arabic script on its basis.
+The Arabic writing system originated with the development of the Nabataean script, which was created by the people living on the Sinai Peninsula in 500 BC.
+The Nabataeans studied and adapted the Aramaic script, and eventually used it to create the Arabic script.
 In the 7th century, during the writing of the Qur’an, the language became of particular importance.

-Experts assure that language learning is very easy.
-The most important thing is to learn how to hear sounds correctly and pronounce them correctly.
-Surprisingly, the writing here is fully consistent with the sound.
+Experts assure that language learning is very easy and the most important thing is to learn how to hear sounds correctly and pronounce them correctly.
+This is made easier by the fact that the writing is fully consistent with the sound.
 Even unfamiliar words are written easier than ever, if you listen to the word well.

 Interesting facts

-• write from right to left, with the exception of numbers – they are drawn up in the usual way;
+• It is written from right to left, with the exception of numbers which are written in the standard way.

-• has 5 groups of dialects, the most famous of them is Egyptian;
+• There are five groups of dialects, the most famous of which is Egyptian.

-• includes a minimum number of borrowed English words;
+• It includes a minimal number of borrowed English words.

 Start a new hobby at World Arabic Language Day!
 You can contact a specialist or start studying on your own.
-Tell your friends about your intentions, perhaps you will find like-minded people.
-Not planning to go deep, but want to celebrate a holiday?
-Learn a few words in Arabic!
+Tell your friends about your intentions and you may find some like-minded people.
+If you don’t want to dive too deep into the language, why not learn a few words in Arabic to celebrate the day?

 Arabic Language Day is observed on December 18 each year.